Dr. Teertha Karnakar

 Certified Invisalign® Platinum Provider

-Dr. Teertha Karnakar’s passion for orthodontics started at such young age, having worked closely with her father in their 35-year old orthodontic practice in India.
+Dr. Teertha Karnakar’s passion for orthodontics started at a such young age, having worked closely with her father in their 35-year-old orthodontic practice in India.
 She graduated from Rajiv Gandhi University in 2005 and earned her Master’s Degree in Orthodontics from Dr. D.Y.
 Patil Dental College and Hospital in 2010.

 She has been a part of several dental and orthodontic conferences in Dubai and abroad.
 One of her biggest lectures was at the 10th Arab Orthodontic Conference (UAE), where she presented her study.
 “The Curious Case of the Impacted Canine”.